triton-IT/VIE/readme.md

 Midi is an input component.
 It has no input signal but generate output ones.
 Midi component mirrors in the processor the midi events sent by host.
 The event sent to midi is enhanced with a unique id.
+#### on
+This signal is a boolean which is true when component is enabled.
+way: input
+type: boolean
 #### frequency
+This signal is a float[32] which contains the frequency of the midi note.
 way: output
 type: float\[32\]
 #### velocity
+This signal is a float[32] which contains the velocity of the midi note.
 way: output
 type: float\[32\]
 #### note active
+This signal is a uint[32] which contains the state of each midi note.
 way: output
 type: uint32\[32\]
 #### note on
+This signal is a note_event[32] which contains the state of each midi note.
 way: output
 type: note_event\[32\]
 #### note off
+This signal is a note_event[32] which contains the state of each midi note.
 way: output
 type: note_event\[32\]